laureenf/diabetes-prediction/README.md

 # Diabetes Prediction
-A Flask web app to predict diabetes in a patient using the SVM ML model
+A Flask web app to predict diabetes in a patient using SVM ML model.

 ## Table of contents
 * [About](#about)